Brunadiasmiguel/Hangman/README.md

 - Input is right but not in the word
 - Iteration over attempts and the HANGMAN

+3 Scenario:

+-Input is right but letter already guessed

-3 Scenario
+4 Scenario
-- Input is wrong (typo), new cycle to ask for a new input
+- Input is wrong (typo etc)

 Regarding the choice of the word, it was created by choosing randomly a word from a given list